piraces/tldr-extension-browser/README.md

 ## Download

-**Note:** The extension is being reviewed by the Chrome Store and should be published in a near future.
+**Note:** The extension is being reviewed by the Chrome Store and Firefox Browser Add-ons and should be published in a near future.

 **Get the extension:**
 - For Edge: [https://microsoftedge.microsoft.com/addons/detail/tldr-pages/hbplonhehblpcghgkhnjepdbohbpkoak](https://microsoftedge.microsoft.com/addons/detail/tldr-pages/hbplonhehblpcghgkhnjepdbohbpkoak)
 - 🚧 For Chrome (pending review): [in the Chrome Store](https://chrome.google.com/webstore/search/tldr-pages). 🚧
-- 🚧 For Firefox (pending review) 🚧
+- 🚧 For Firefox (pending review): [Firefox Browser Add-ons](https://addons.mozilla.org/es/firefox/addon/tldr-pages/) 🚧

 ## Loading Extension for development